 Before creating security scans, you need to purchase a security plan.
 Please contact your account manager for details.
 You can find the contact information in AlertSite 1.0, under Account > Purchase Credits.

 You create and run security monitors in AlertSite 1.0.
-To switch to it from the AlertSite UXM user interface, select this menu command:
+To switch from AlertSite UXM to AlertSite 1.0, select > AlertSite 1.0 from the top menu:

 In AlertSite 1.0, select Configuration > Security Devices from the main menu.

 Click Add a New Device in the top right corner.

 If you do not have a security scan plan, you will be prompted to purchase it (see above).
 Otherwise, you will have to specify new monitor properties.

 Set the properties of the new monitor.
 Click Submit in the top right corner to save the changes.